phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/test/index.md

  # Hydration

-Adobe® PhoneGap Build is excited to offer Hydration to its users.
+Adobe&reg; PhoneGap Build is excited to offer Hydration to its users.
 Hydration is a tool that has two main benifits for developers and testers:

 1. Compilation times are improved significantly.